Cottage Cheese Pumpkin Ice Cream

 -

-Add cottage cheese, pumpkin purée, maple syrup, heavy cream, almond butter, vanilla, pumpkin pie spice, cinnamon, nutmeg, and a pinch of fine sea salt to a high-powered blender.
+Add the cottage cheese, pumpkin puree, maple syrup, heavy cream, almond butter, vanilla, spices, and salt to a blender.

-Blend on high until completely smooth and glossy, 60 to 90 seconds, scraping down the sides once to catch any sneaky curds.
+Blend on high until the mixture looks completely smooth and creamy, scraping the sides as needed.

 -